KQM-git/TCL/docs/enemy-data/bosses/overworld-bosses/coral-defenders.md

 ## Attacks

-* **Cleansing Shower:** Forms an orb within their mouth and launches it at the player.
-On hit, the orb deals minor AoE Cryo DMG or AoE Electro DMG and drains 30 Energy from the active character.
+* **Cleansing Shower:** Forms an Orb within their mouth and launches it at the player.
+On hit, the Orb deals minor AoE Cryo DMG or AoE Electro DMG and drains 30 Energy from the active character.
   * If the active character has less than 30 Energy, the rest of the drain is converted to True DMG which ignores shields.
   * The True DMG is affected by DEF but not RES.
 * **Spike Field:** One of the vishaps plugs its tail into the ground, creating a large field, within which ice shards or Electro Energy frequently spike from the ground at random locations, dealing Cryo DMG or Electro DMG.
   * In the Overworld, only one of them can use the Spike Field attack.
-The Bolteater Vishap will not use this attack until the Rimebiter Vishap reaches critical health.
+The Bolteater Vishap will not use this attack until the Rimebiter Vishap reaches CRITical health.
   * In the Spiral Abyss they can do this attack at the same time.
 * **Spinning Sweep:** Curls up and quickly spins, dealing AoE Cryo DMG or AoE Electro DMG.
 * **Leap:** Leaps to reposition, dealing AoE Physical DMG upon landing.
-* **Critical Assist:** After Double Beams, the vishap at critical health jumps into nearby water and swims around the arena, and periodically launches waves of 3 shards that home towards the player, dealing Cryo DMG or Electro DMG on hit.
+* **CRITical Assist:** After Double Beams, the vishap at CRITical health jumps into nearby water and swims around the arena, and periodically launches waves of 3 shards that home towards the player, dealing Cryo DMG or Electro DMG on hit.